 However, it isn’t all good news for coffee drinkers and heart patients.
 While the upper chambers of the heart appear unaffected by coffee consumption, the lower chambers do experience changes.

 Premature ventricular contractions, which occur when the heart beats early, are considered normal.
 Even healthy adults have these contractions occasionally.
 However, high levels of these additional contractions can increase the risk of heart failure.
-During the coffee drinking study, it was found that participants who drank coffee suffered approximately 50% more contractions on the days that they did drink coffee.
+During the coffee-drinking study, it was found that participants who drank coffee suffered approximately 50% more contractions on the days that they did drink coffee.

 The study also showed that, while coffee consumption may not be as dangerous as it was once thought, it does have a direct effect on sleep.
-Participants that drank coffee had 30 minutes less sleep than those that did not, and every additional cup of coffee led to an extra 18 minutes of sleeplessness.
+Participants who drank coffee had 30 minutes less sleep than those who did not, and every additional cup of coffee led to an extra 18 minutes of sleeplessness.
 Poor sleep can raise the risk of heart attack and other heart disease.

 Increase In Physical Exercise

 On the other hand, coffee consumption was shown to increase physical energy levels.
-Those that consumed coffee moved an extra 1,000 steps more than those that did not and for every cup of coffee consumed, this figure increased by a further 500 steps.
+Those who consumed coffee moved an extra 1,000 steps more than those that did not and for every cup of coffee consumed, this figure increased by a further 500 steps.
 Getting more exercise reduces the risks of both fatal and non-fatal heart attacks.